Radean Robinson

-Radean Robinson (born 9 September 1998) is an Italy international rugby league footballer who last played as a or for the Toulouse Olympique in the RFL Championship.
+Radean Robinson (born 9 September 1998) is an Italy international rugby league footballer who plays as a or for the Central Queensland Capras in the Queensland Cup.

-He previously played for the Central Queensland Capras in the Queensland Cup.
+He previously played for the Toulouse Olympique in the Super League and the Central Queensland Capras and the Souths Logan Magpies in the Queensland Cup.

 Background

 Robinson was born in Rockhampton, Queensland, Australia.
 He is of Italian and Indigenous Australian descent.

 Playing career

 Club career

 From 2020 to 2022 Robinson played in 35 games, and scored 11 tries for the Central Queensland Capras in the Queensland Cup.
-In late 2022, he signed a train and trial deal with the Dolphins for the 2023 NRL season.
+In late 2022, he signed a deal with the Dolphins for the 2023 NRL season.
 However it was later announced by Souths Logan Magpies, he would be joining them instead for the 2023 Queensland Cup season.